doctrine/DoctrineModule/docs/validator.md

             ],
         ]);

-        // add other elements (submit, CSRF…)
+        // add other elements (submit, CSRF...)

         // Fetch any valid object manager from the Service manager (here, an entity manager)
         $entityManager = $serviceManager->get('Doctrine\ORM\EntityManager');